Bolstering yourself with a necromantic facsimile of life, you gain 1d4 + 4 temporary hit points for the duration.

 False Life 5e

-When it comes to staying alive at low levels, there are few preventative spells as good at the job as False Life.
+When it comes to staying alive at low levels, there are few preventative spells as good at the job as the False Life spell in 5e.
 Let’s go over how False Life works and how good it is throughout a Dungeons and Dragons campaign.

 False Life grants the caster 1d4 + 4 (6.5 average) temporary hit points for up to 1 hour, with no concentration requirement.
 For each spell slot level above the first, False Life grants an additional flat +5 extra temporary hit points.